 Coordinate representation of the BSA to, but not exclusively to, the Niagara Region, Brock University, Goodman School of Business, Brock University Students’ Union (BUSU), and the external community in general.

-Chair meetings of the BSA Executive and GSAB.
+Chair meetings of the BSA Executive, BOD, and GSAB.

 Have signing authority for the BSA.